Alexis Anvekar MD ABIHM

 The Problem

-What you call "brain fog," we call a signal to examine.
+What you call "brain fog,"

 The brain is loaded with estrogen receptors — concentrated in the hippocampus, the region responsible for memory and learning.
 When estrogen declines during the menopausal transition, the brain doesn't just feel the loss.
 It undergoes measurable structural changes: reductions in gray matter volume in the frontal cortex and hippocampus, slowed cerebral metabolism, disrupted neurotransmitter signaling, and the beginnings of neuroinflammation.